niall-byrne/python-in-a-box/README.md

 > You can now use `cz` to make [commitzen](https://github.com/commitizen-tools/commitizen) style commits, and have access to the `dev` command line interface to help you work

+A `master` branch will be created, allowing you to manage a separate `production` branch in [gitlabflow](https://docs.gitlab.com/ee/topics/gitlab_flow.html) style.

 ## Strict PEP Compliance

 I personally prefer a 2 space indent.
 This might not be your cup of tea.
 No problem.